Post 16 Annex

-The Post 16 Hub in the Annex provides a place for our Post-16 learners to develop and grow through both directed and non-directed learning.
+The Post 16 Annex provides a place for our Post-16 learners to develop and grow through both directed and non-directed learning.
 The hub contains a range of academic and social spaces that can be used to support students to be better prepared for the neurotypical world when they leave Breckenbrough.
 The spaces within the hub include:

 There are five micro learning spaces within the hub.
 These house a range of timetabled academic and Independent Living Skills programs for Post-16 learners.
 When not timetabled, these spaces are also available for Post-16 learners to carry out independent study.
 These spaces can also be booked out by Post-16 learners studying on site.

 We also have access to the food tech kitchen in the main building where we run time–tabled Independent Living Skills such as cooking programs.